 Unlocking speed limits for better hill climbing

 Many scooters come with their speed limited out of the box.
-This is so that the scooters adhere to local traffic laws, but also for safety reasons.
+This is done so that the scooters adhere to local traffic laws, but also for safety reasons.

 Limiting the top speed of the scooter is essentially limiting the maximum power the motor can produce.